microsoft/GSL/docs/headers.md

 ## <a name="H-byte" />`<byte>`

-This header contains the definition of a byte type.
+This header contains the definition of a byte type, implementing `std::byte` before it was standardized into C++17.

 - [`gsl::byte`](#user-content-H-byte-byte)